codewithmanohar/Notice-Management-Plantform/readme.md

 # 🎓 University Notice Management Platform

-A web-based application that allows universities to manage, approve, and distribute notices efficiently to faculty and students.
-It features role-based access control, faculty approval workflow, real-time notifications, and a modern responsive UI.
+A web-based platform that enables universities to efficiently manage, approve, and distribute notices to students and faculty.
+The system supports role-based access, notice management, real-time notifications, and a responsive, modern UI.

 ---

+## 📌 1.
+Overview

+A web-based platform for universities to manage and distribute notices efficiently.
+It allows **admins** to post notices, **students** and **faculty** to view them, and provides features like categorization, search, notifications, and a faculty approval workflow.

+---

-## 🚀 Features
+## ✨ 2.
+Features

-### 🔐 Role-Based Access
+### 🔐 A. User Roles

 - **Admin**
+  - Post, edit, delete notices
-  - Manage notices (create, edit, delete)
+  - Manage faculty approvals and categories
-  - View and approve faculty registrations
+  - View user activity
-  - Monitor system settings

 - **Faculty**
-  - Post academic notices (after approval)
+  - Post and manage academic notices

 - **Student**
+  - View notices
-  - View, search, and filter notices
+  - Search and filter notices by category

-### 📨 Notice Management
-- Add notice with:
+---

+### 🧩 B. Core Features

+1. **User Authentication**
+   - Login/Signup with Email and Password

+2. **Role-based Access Control**
+   - Admin, Faculty, Student

+3. **Notice Creation & Management**
-  - Title, description, category
+   - Add title, description, category, attachments (PDF/images), and date
-  - Attachments (PDF, images)
+   - Edit/delete by Admin or Faculty

+4. **Categorization & Filtering**
+   - Categories: Exam, Events, General, Academic

+5. **Search & Sorting**
-  - Publish/expiry date
+   - Filter by category, search by title or date

+6. **Real-time Notifications**
+   - Email, in-app, or push notifications when notices are posted

+7. **Notice Expiry**
-- Auto-hide expired notices
+   - Auto-expire outdated notices

-- Category-based filtering (Exam, Events, Academic, General)
+8. **Dashboard Analytics**
-- Search and sort notices by title/date
+   - Admin overview of user activity and recent notices

-### 👨‍🏫 Faculty Approval System
-- Admin can view pending faculty requests
-- View full profile in a styled modal
-- Approve or reject with status update

-### 🌗 Theming
+---

+## 🚀 Additional Functional Features

+- Faculty approval via modal interface
+- Responsive layout for mobile and desktop
-- Light/Dark mode toggle
+- Dark mode/light mode toggle
-- White, black, and dark blue branding

-### 📱 Responsive UI
-- Tailwind CSS-based layout
+- Stylish UI with Tailwind CSS and Lucide icons
-- Responsive sidebar & topbar
-- Mobile drawer navigation

 ---